smherwig/phoenix-fileserver/README.md

 The `EXEC` directive is the path to the nextffserver of the executable.
-The `MOUNT` directives are chroot mounts; Graphene maps these hosts directories read-write onto the Graphene's filesystem (e.g., the Graphene usespace sees a `/srv` directory which is really the untrusted host's `/home/smherwig/phoenix/fileserver/deploy/fs/srv` directory).
+The `MOUNT` directives are chroot mounts; Graphene maps these hosts directories read-write onto Graphene's filesystem (e.g., the Graphene userspace sees a `/srv` directory which is really the untrusted host's `/home/smherwig/phoenix/fileserver/deploy/fs/srv` directory).
 `THREADS` indicates the maximum number SGX threads, and whether these threads